CloudDesk/asset-management-backend/CR5_RETURN_REPLACEMENT_MODULE_PLAN.md

 Implementation assumption:

 - create a dedicated replacement request/shipment linked to original orderline.
+- use customer-facing wording `Replacement order placed`.
 - do not mutate original orderline amount.
+- if approved replacement stock is unavailable, convert to refund processing based on customer/admin approval.

 ## Partial Cancellation vs Return